DanteHealy/Thinking_Hats/README.md

 ![alt text](https://github.com/DanteHealy/Thinking_Hats/blob/master/assets/images/favicon.png)

 #### Features Not Implemented
-Any obvious spacing, design or layout issues were tracked and either fixed immediately or de-scoped after alternative solution was found and successfully deployed.
+Any obvious spacing, design or layout issues were tracked and fixed immediately.
+Excessively complex requirements not implemented were de-scoped only after alternative solution was found and successfully deployed.

 Note:
 Cancelled features are noted on the Trello project board which were part of my initial brainstorming and I judged to be either: